 Blake Miller, Clemson

 The best mover in this class, he has quick feet, gets into space, and has the initial lateral quickness to seal off blocks.
-Over 3500 snaps at right tackle.
-Would like to see a bit better anchor.
+Over 3500 snaps at right tackle and has been incredibly durable at Clemson.
+Would like to see a bit better anchor, but uses hands well and plays smart, identifying stunts.

 Max Iheanachor, Arizona St